arempe93/rails-graphql-boilerplate/README.md

 ### GraphQL Entity

-A library that allows you to define entity wrappers for fields.
+A field extension that allows you to define entity wrappers for fields.
 This allows you to separate graphql-specific logic from your model classes.

 ```ruby
 class UserType < BaseObject